USWNT 2019 World Cup roster: Which 23 players who made the cut for the United States women's national team? | Goal.com

 The three goalkeepers named are as expected, with the Chicago Red Stars' Alyssa Naeher to be first choice ahead of the Portland Thorns' Adrianna Franch and the Orlando Pride's Ashlyn Harris.

-The biggest surprise on the roster is that of full-back Ali Krieger, the Orlando Pride star back in the picture after two years out.
+The biggest surprise on the roster is that of full-back Ali Krieger, the Orlando Pride star back in the squad after two years out of the picture.

 Krieger was called up for the USWNT's recent friendlies against Australia and Belgium and, despite only playing in the latter fixture, comes into the squad to provide cover for the Utah Royals' Kelley O'Hara on the right.